Choosing a content management system is one of the very first things to do when you set out to create a website. It’s also one of the most important.

 Themes and Flexibility

 This is where WordPress really has every competitor beat.
 Once you download the WordPress core, you have access to a myriad of tools you can use to develop your site to fit your unique needs.
-You have complete access to WordPress’s open-source software, as well as your site’s codebase, which means you can really get into the nitty-gritty and customize your managed WordPress hosted website as you see fit.
+You have complete access to WordPress’s open-source software, as well as your site’s codebase, which means you can really get into the nitty-gritty and customize your website as you see fit.

 WordPress is known for its thousands of free and low-cost themes, which make site setup a breeze.
 You can find a theme for every purpose, from a photography blog to an e-commerce site.
 These themes are moldable (depending on your coding knowledge) to your needs and provide a perfect template for your site, especially if you don’t have a web designer on call.